devotuoma/British-Airline-Sentiment-Analysis/README.md

 The following steps will be taken to complete this project:

-1. Data scrapping and preparation: Scrape review data from Skytrax.com and
+1. Data scrapping and preparation: Scrape review data from Skytrax.com and c